-For serving, consider placing the baked salmon fillets on a bed of sauteed spinach or kale.
+For serving, consider placing the baked salmon fillets on a bed of sautéed spinach or kale.
 Or serve them over a base of vibrant pureed peas.
-Add a simple baked potatoes or roasted potatoes and a tossed salad for a well-rounded dinner.
+Add a simple baked potatoes or roasted potatoes, and a tossed salad for a well-rounded dinner.
 For wine, a chardonnay or sauvignon blanc pair well with the herb and citrus flavors.
 Or, choose a pinot noir or rosé, both of which go well with all kinds of salmon preparations.

 - 1 lemon

-- 4 cloves garlic, small, minced
+- 4 cloves garlic (small, minced)

-- 1 tablespoon chopped parsley (heaping)
+- 1 tablespoon parsley (heaping; chopped)

 - 4 tablespoons extra-virgin olive oil